getfem/getfem/doc/sphinx/source/project/libdesc_interface.rst

   The parameters of the method/function are described.
 For a method, the object itself is not mentionned.
-The first parameter should be the method or sub-command name between single quotes (a speical case is when this name begins with a dot; this means that it corresponds to a method/function where the command name is not required).
+The first parameter should be the method or sub-command name between single quotes (a special case is when this name begins with a dot; this means that it corresponds to a method/function where the command name is not required).